-Table 10 summarises the options that we have considered in order to address inflow and infiltration.
+Table 10 (see page 157) summarises the options that we have considered in order to address inflow and infiltration.

-Table 10: Principal Options to Address Inflow and Infiltration
+TABLE 10: Principal Options to Address Inflow and Infiltration

 PRINCIPAL OPTIONS IMPLICATIONS PREFERRED OPTION COST ESTIMATE TIMING On-going programme of pipe renewal to replace broken and cracked pipes.
 Inflow and infiltration issues will be addressed over time as the network is renewed.
-This is a long term strategy meaning that all issues will not be addressed immediately. √ \$5.2m \$15.8m \$6.4m 2021 - 2030 2031 - 2040 2041 - 2050 On-going inflow and infiltration investigations, Closed circuit television (CCTV) investigations, pipe survey and network modelling This work will enable us to collect more condition and performance data, and identify specific areas that suffer from inflow and infiltration.
-This data will enable us to make better decisions on balancing maintenance and renewal spending. √ \$14.5m total over 30 years On-going Rectify illegal stormwater connections to the wastewater network.
+This is a long term strategy meaning that all issues will not be addressed immediately.
+Image: A start of the start of \$5.2 million \$15.8 million \$6.4 million 2021 - 2030 2031 - 2040 2041 - 2050 On-going inflow and infiltration investigations, Closed circuit television (CCTV) investigations, pipe survey and network modelling This work will enable us to collect more condition and performance data, and identify specific areas that suffer from inflow and infiltration.
+This data will enable us to make better decisions on balancing maintenance and renewal spending. \$14.5 million total over 30 years On-going Rectify illegal stormwater connections to the wastewater network.
 We will identify illegal private connections as part of our investigations and survey above.
 The cost of rectifying illegal connections will be the responsibility of the private party involved.
-4 Nil On-going Require low pressure pump systems in new developments In areas where there is a high ground water table low pressure pump systems will prevent the ingress of water. √ Developer cost.
+Image: A start of the start of Nil On-going Require low pressure pump systems in new developments In areas where there is a high ground water table low pressure pump systems will prevent the ingress of water.
+Image: A start of the start of Developer cost.
 Not a Council cost.
 On-going Maintain the status quo.
-Inflow and infiltration issues will continue to occur meaning that we fund unnecessary operating costs and overflows at known problem areas are likely to continue. × N/A Not planned
+Inflow and infiltration issues will continue to occur meaning that we fund unnecessary operating costs and overflows at known problem areas are likely to continue.
+X N/A Not planned